Call for the Development of First-Year Discovery Subjects

 - Other related information you wish to include.

-Proposals to add subjects to the catalog for IAP or Spring 2020 are due to the CoC by September 14 and October 5, respectively.
+Proposals to add subjects to the catalog for IAP or Spring 2020 are due to the CoC by Monday, September 16.

-If you are submitting the proposal to the CoC, please provide your funding request to the Office of the Vice Chancellor at the same time so that we can review it and make a decision on financial support.
+Please provide your funding request to the Office of the Vice Chancellor at the same time as submitting the proposal to the CoC so that we can review it and make a decision on financial support.

-Proposals for funding for special subjects which do not require CoC approval can be turned in to the Office of the Vice Chancellor at any time.
+Proposals for funding can be turned in to the Office of the Vice Chancellor at any time during the subject development process.
+Funding will not be offered retroactively to subjects that have already been developed.